 - Brown afro

 I bought those fun “tree finger gloves” from Target, but ended up taking them back and using my bare hands and painted orange nails!
 The gloves were awkward, and I wanted to be a fall tree not a bright green tree.
 I also wanted to be able to use my hands.

 I was going to use glue to attach the squirrel to the black tree hole, but then decided to just add a few stitches.
 I stitched up his tail, attempted to use the fancy star stitch on my machine for eyes, and sewed around the belly circle.
-Then I had to make the tree dress!
 Oh and I attempted to use real acorns, but opted for a giant felt acorn, it was cuter!

 I’ve sewn a few costume “dresses” from giant men’s t-shirts.
-Like my indian and Wilma costume of Halloween pasts.
-I just buy the biggest, cheapest t-shirt I can find, and sew up the sides.
+Like my Indian and Wilma costume of Halloween pasts.
+I buy the largest, cheapest t-shirt I can find, and sew up the sides.
 Nothing fancy.
 I turned the shirt inside out, tried it on, and declared I needed to take in about 4 inches from both sides.
-I used a white pencil to give me a kind of guide line and then I sewed it up.
+I used a white pencil to give me a guide line and then I sewed it up with my machine.